Sydney Hobart Yacht Race 2021

 Whether you’re looking to learn new racing skills or to tick off an item from your bucket list, competing in this 628-nautical-mile race will certainly challenge your endurance, boat handling and seamanship.
 An unforgettable experience for any sailor that has done the race.
 The buzz of helicopters and global media at the start, the 600 mile passage down the coast through all weather conditions, the rounding of Tasman island and the last leg to the historic city of Hobart.

 The training program:

-The key to success in an event like this is preparation and teamwork, our 12-day program is designed to build a crew’s confidence as well as knowledge and experience to promote safe and successful experience.
-This 12-day course will be spread over 2 months so training sessions can be done during the week-end, except for our offshore experience that will require days off work.
+The key to success in an event like this is preparation and teamwork, our 14-day program is designed to build a crew’s confidence as well as knowledge and experience to promote safe and successful experience.
+This 14-day course will be spread over 4 months so training sessions can be mostly done during the week-end.

 The program will include basic skills & safety, offshore passage making, and race training:

 Learn to work in a watch system and race with broken sleep as you sail through the night.
 Everything will be about sail trim and making the boat go faster.
 Emphasis will also be placed on emergency routines, safety procedures and handling the yacht in tough offshore conditions to make sure the crew are familiar with the yacht and their role on board.

 - Sail handling: The “drills and skills” module will be covering all the basics of sail handling, yacht racing and safety procedures.
 Training will be run in Sydney Harbour and surrounds just prior to the Bird Island Race on 5th December.

 - Pre-race training: Finally, you will commit to a minimum of 3 consecutive full days of training will take place, within the last week prior to the Hobart Race in Sydney Harbour.